Part 1 – The Parties & Glossary of terms

 It is understood to be the client’s responsibility to provide their own wardrobe for the day, as it is expected that the client bring along their own snacks and/or water.
 Though they may offer, Showreels Australia is under no obligation to supply the client with such provisions.

-The client must provide a suitable location for shooting and have all necessary permissions from the owner or council.
+Sourcing locations for filming is the sole responsibility of the client unless in the case where the client has paid Showreels Australia the appropriate location sourcing fee relevant to the shoot package.
+Unless the latter applies, the client must provide a suitable location for shooting and have all necessary permissions from the owner or council.
 The client agrees to act as the location manager in a film production environment and be responsible at the conclusion of shooting for making sure that the location is free from damage and rubbish and returned to the original state prior to shooting.

 The client agrees that any distractions related to the location chosen must be dealt with in a professional manner and that additional shooting time will not be allocated by Showreels Australia due to such distractions unless otherwise stated or agreed upon.

 Showreels Australia will use the location in any way and form to produce the best results for the client agreeing to any restrictions issues by the owner, council or client and will adhere to OH&S safety standards assumed in any film production environment.